.

 • Monthly Premium: This is the amount you must pay each month to use the plan.
 This monthly premium must be paid even if you are in the initial deductible phase or the coverage gap (donut hole) phase.
 (Search Tip: If you would like to reduce the plans shown to just plans under a certain premium, enter this value in the "Maximum Premium" field.)

-• Gap Coverage: the Donut Hole: In the CMS Standard Plan, the beneficiary must pay the next $ in drug costs (the Donut Hole).
-The Healthcare Reform provides that for Plan Year , ALL formulary generics will have at least a 0% discount and ALL brand drugs will have at least a 0% discount in the coverage gap.
-The Gap Coverage Types discussed in this section are in addition to the Healthcare Reform mandated discounts.
+• Gap Coverage: In the CMS Standard Plan, the beneficiary, or others on their behalf (e.g. the brand-name drug manufacturer discount), pay(s) up to $0 in drug costs, depending on your mix of generics and brand-name drugs.
+The Healthcare Reform provides that for plan year , all formulary drugs will have at least a 0% discount in the coverage gap (Donut Hole).
+The Gap Coverage Types discussed in this section are supplemental coverage your plan pays in addition to the Healthcare Reform mandated discounts.
 In our chart, you will see one of the following:

-• $0 Premium with Full LIS - Does the plan Qualify for $0 Premium with Full Low-Income Subsidy?: If Yes is in the field, then you would pay a $0 premium if you have a Full Low-Income Subsidy (LIS).
+• $0 Premium with Full LIS - Does the plan qualify for $0 premium with full Low-Income Subsidy?: If Yes is in the field, then you would pay a $0 premium if you have a Full Low-Income Subsidy (LIS).
 If No is in the field, then you would be responsible for the difference between what the state provides as the Full Low-Income Subsidy and the actual cost of the plan even if you have a Full Low-Income Subsidy.
 (Search Tip: If you would like to reduce the plans shown to just plans that qualify for the $0 premium (Benchmark plans), select "Yes..." in the "Full Low-Income Subsidy?" field.)

 • Plan ID: This is the unique id for this particular plan.